make-drop/YSMF/README.md

 The constructor of a matrix on type T from a matrix on type Q was also written, and convertibility checking was delegated to the compiler.

+# Usage

+For the compilation there is the Makefile.
+SparseMatrix.h provides the complete code implementation.
+The main.cpp provides tests with different usage examples.

 # Please contact me
 Please contact me if you have any concerns or can help me improve the documentation.
 Thanks!